Clarifai/old-docs/api-guide/search/annotation-search/rank.md

 stub.PostAnnotationsSearches(
     {
+        searches: [
+            {
                 query: {
                     ranks: [
                         {
                             annotation: {
                                 data: {
                                     concepts: [  // You can search by multiple concepts.
                                         {
                                             id: "cat",  // You could search by concept Name as well.
                                             value: 1  // Value of 0 will search for images that don't have the concept }
                                     ]
                                 }
                             }
                         }, {
                             annotation: {
                                 data: {
                                     concepts: [  // You can search by multiple concepts.
                                         {
                                             id: "dog",  // You could search by concept Name as well.
                                             value: 0  // Value of 0 will search for images that don't have the concept }
                                     ]
                                 }
                             }
                         }
                     ]
                 }
+            }
+        ]
     },
     metadata,
     (err, response) => {